 6. Educates children on democratic values

-As of March 2018, CDK is operational in eight countries across the world and in ten states of India with a total membership of 16,912 children and savings amounting to $ 82,061.
+As of March 2019, CDK is operational in eight countries across the world and in ten states of India with a total membership of 23,247 children (10,926 girls and 12,321 boys) and savings amounting to US$ 103,484 savings.
 All the money is saved in mainstream banks.

 Check out our YouTube Channel and view some inspiring videos on this programme and several other initiatives.